coleca24/csce240_f21_classcode/notes/lecture9-introObjects.md

 # Lecture 9 - Intro to Classes and Objects

 ## C++ Class Definitions
 To define an object in C++ you will need two files: a header (or .h file) and an implementation file (.cpp).

+### The Header (.h)
 In the header file (.h) you should have the class definition.
 This is just a collection of prototypes for member functions as well as declarations of member variables.
 The syntax for this is the following:
 ```
 class ArrayList {
   //Add member variables and functions here!